emqx/emqx-docs/en_US/faq/faq.md

 1. **Separate Message Subscription and Publishing**: Avoid having a single client act as both publisher and subscriber.
 2. **Use Shared Subscriptions**: Prioritize using shared subscriptions to receive messages, and set the number of subscriber clients based on the business scenario and message volume.
-3. **Use Multiple Clients for Publishing Messages**: Configure the number of clients for publishing messages according to business needs and message volume, and implement a load balancing strategy.
+3. **Use Multiple Clients for Publishing Messages**: Configure the number of clients for publishing messages according to business needs and message volume, and implement a load-balancing strategy.

 The core principle is to reduce the message load on a single client.
 By using multiple channels for MQTT interaction, overall message throughput performance can be enhanced, and system high availability can be increased.

-## What are EMQX's authentication options?
+## What are EMQX's Authentication Options?

 **Tags:** [*Auth*](tags.md#auth)